morko/haxroomie/docs/tutorials/cli-using-haxroomie-config.md

 With this you can tell which repositories to load in addition to the default one ([plugin repository by saviola](https://github.com/saviola777/hhm-plugins)).

-Adding a repository will not automagically loads the plugins in them.
+Adding a repository will not automagically load the plugins in them.
 To load plugins from a repository you must use the [pluginConfig](#pluginconfig) option.

 To load a repository from GitHub: